 You should not use this medicine if you have had an allergic reaction to etravirine.

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

-Etravirine is used with other medicines to treat HIV infection.
+- Etravirine is used with other medicines to treat HIV infection.
 Make sure you take all of your medicines as your doctor has prescribed.
-Do not stop taking this medicine, even for a short time, unless your doctor tells you to.
+Do not change your dose or stop taking this medicine unless your doctor tells you to.

-If you cannot swallow the tablet whole, you may dissolve it in a glass with a small amount of water.
+- If you cannot swallow the tablet whole, you may dissolve it in a glass with a small amount of water.
 Be sure to drink or swallow the entire mixture right away.
-Then refill your glass with water and drink it so that none of the medicine is left in the glass.
+Then add more water to your glass and drink it so that none of the medicine is left in the glass.